Find out what you need to do when importing commercial goods into Great Britain in your accompanied baggage or small vehicle.

 - accounting for VAT on your VAT Return

 You’ll need specialist software to make a full import declaration electronically into the Customs Handling of Import and Export Freight (CHIEF) system.

 Make a full import declaration before arriving into Great Britain.

-After you’ve declared your goods, you’ll need to arrive your declaration on Customs Handling of Import and Export Freight (CHIEF) system when you reach a point of entry into Great Britain.
+After you’ve declared your goods, you’ll need to arrive your declaration on CHIEF when you reach a point of entry into Great Britain.
 You must do this within 24 hours of presenting your goods at the border.